Artificial Human Intelligence: The role of Humans in the Development of Next Generation AI: Path leading to AHI

-One of the most fascinating phases of human brain development is postnatal period, covering early few years of infancy where new brain connectivity suddenly transpires at insane rates in light of neural prolifiration and subsequent prunning processes \cite{low2006axon}.
-This dynamic mission of architectural modifications can be shown to be beneficial even in normal brain development \cite{paolicelli2011synaptic}.
-In the meantime, frontend optics as well as retinal anatomy also develop and start allowing more light to enter and higher number of cells to participate in retinal image processing, respectively, for more precise spiking, higher-level and accurate perception.
-It is shown in several past studies that poor visual acuity in human newborns offers several advantages, including faster and more accurate acquisition of visual object categories at multiple hierarchical levels \cite{Jinsi2022.06.22.497205}.
-These structural changes in every part of visual system such as chromatic and contrast sensitivities and its impact on the backend cortical substrate and functional connectivity can be used to design biologically-plausible (or so called biomimetic) training regimens to help train the machines in a similar way \cite{Jinsi2022.06.22.497205,shah2022less,vogelsang2018potential}.
-For instance, a training regimen that begins with high blur and gradually reduces its effect over time (allowing more high frequency to gradually enter), mimicking human development, is shown to enhance basic-level categorization performance compared to using non-blurred inputs throughout the training.
-These progressions may hold adaptive value by fostering the formation of receptive field structures that confer resilience to subsequent spatial or chromatic degradations.
+{One of the most remarkable stages of human brain development is the postnatal period, encompassing the first few years of life when new neural connections emerge at astonishingly rapid rates.} This dynamic mission of architectural modifications can be shown to be beneficial even in normal brain development \cite{paolicelli2011synaptic}.
+In the meantime, frontend optics as well as retinal anatomy also develop and start allowing more coherent light to enter and more cells to participate in retinal image processing, respectively, for more precise spiking, higher-level and accurate perception.
+It is shown in several past studies that poor visual acuity in human newborns offers interesting advantages, including faster and more accurate acquisition of visual object categories at multiple hierarchical levels \cite{Jinsi2022.06.22.497205}.
+The structural changes in every part of {the} visual system, such as chromatic and contrast sensitivities and its impact on the backend cortical substrate and functional connectivity, can be used to design biologically plausible (biomimetic) training regimens to help train the machines in a similar fashion \cite{Jinsi2022.06.22.497205,shah2022less,vogelsang2018potential}. {For example, a training regimen that starts with high blur and gradually increases spatial resolution—mimicking human visual development—has been shown (e.g. as shown in Fig. \ref{fig:biomimetic}.b) to improve basic-level categorization compared to training with full-resolution images throughout \cite{vogelsang2018potential}.} These progressions may hold adaptive value by fostering the formation of receptive field structures that confer resilience to subsequent spatial or chromatic degradations.
 Fig. \ref{fig:biomimetic} demonstrates an example of biomimetic progression of acuity and color, applied to a toy image.
-As can be seen while the initial days of post natal period sees black and white, the maturation of cones leads to gradual processing of color later in development.
-However, in human development, not only are spatial frequencies and color subject to dynamic changes, but also the anatomical structure, generated internal noise over time, and maturation of recurrent pathways also contribute to this biomimetic progression.
-These factors collectively perfect the input feedback-consolidated architectural refinements over time, more so in the infancy \cite{keunen2017emergence, wierenga2016development,setton2023age}.
+As can be seen while the initial days of the postnatal period see gray scale, the maturation of cones leads to the processing of colors later in development. {In vision development, spatial frequencies and color change dynamically, alongside anatomical structure, internally generated noise, and maturation of recurrent pathways.
+Together, these factors refine input–feedback–consolidated architectures over time, particularly during infancy \cite{keunen2017emergence, wierenga2016development,setton2023age}.}